-2.1 What sources of data, evidence and consultation feedback do we have to help us understand the impact of the proposal on equality rights and human rights?
-Please consider a range of sources, including: consultation exercises, surveys, feedback from staff, stakeholders, participants, research reports, the views of equality groups, as well your own experience of working in this area etc. Source of data/supporting Source of data/supporting evidence Reason for using Unmet demand survey, for City of York Council, February 2022 (LVSA) This survey included consultation with taxi users and in particular passengers with a disability.
+What sources of data, evidence and consultation feedback do we have to hel understand the impact of the proposal on equality rights and human rights?
+Please consider a range of sources, including: consultation exercises, surveys, feedback from staff, stakeholders, participants, research reports, the views of equagroups, as well your own experience of working in this area etc. posal on equality rights and human rights? s, including: consultation exercises, surveys, participants, research reports, the views of equality Source of data/s supporting evidence Reason for using Unmet demand so (LVSA) urvey, for City of York Council, February 2022 This survey included consultation with taxi users and in particular passengers with a disability.
 The survey also profiled respondents in terms of gender, age and ethnicity.
-Draft Air Quality Status Report 2021 and monitoring review (Report for Decision Session Executive Member for Environment and Climate Change, 8 June 2022) Report on air quality around the City of York, including the air quality management area (around the inner ring road).

-'FS13- Future of Transport - Equalities and Access to opportunity, rapid evidence review' for the Department of Transport by Mott MacDonald Ltd, 28 September 2020 A 'rapid review' of reports and literature to provide 'insight into the risks and opportunity that future transport technologies and services could prevent for different sections of society to inform the Future of Transport Regulatory Review'
+Draft Air Quality S Status Report 2023 and monitoring review Report on air quality around the City of York, including the air quality management area (around the inner ring road). opportunity, rapid Transport - Equalities and Access to evidence review' for the Department of MacDonald Ltd, 28 September 2020 A 'rapid review' of reports and literature to provide 'insight into the risks and opportunity that future transport technologies and services could prevent for different sections of society to inform the Future of Transport Regulatory Review'